First Melillan campaign: Margallo's sortie

 The advanced troops of the Fort of San Lorenzo.

 To dislodge the Riffians from the works near Cabrerizas and Rostro Gordo Margallo rode out on October 28 at the head of a column of 2,000 men.
 The Riffians in the trenches numbered about 3,000 men; both sides fought with courage but the Rif warriors held the line while their main body flocked 6,000 reinforcements to the battle.
 With this numerical superiority the Rif fighters extended their line in an attempt to envelop Margallo's Spaniards.
 The general, thinking he saw the enemy centre weaken, led a charge against the Riffian trenches and was thrown back with heavy losses.

 Margallo sounded a retreat.
 He was shot dead moments later and his detachment collapsed.
 The Spanish Army admitted to at least 70 men killed and 122 wounded that day; actual losses were probably much higher.
 Only General Ortega's rearguard actions kept the retreat from becoming a rout.

 News of the disaster, coupled with Ortega's telegrams, convinced the Cabinet to send out an additional three regiments of cavalry and four battalions of infantry that day.
 The next morning, October 29, Ortega led 3,000 men out of Cabrerizas and swept the Riffians from their ruined trenches.

-Among the survivors of Margallo's last sortie was a young Lieutenant named Miguel Primo de Rivera.
-Army investigations later revealed that Margallo had made a small fortune embezzling guns and materiel from the army and selling them for profit to the locals.
-Ironically, the Rif warriors may have shot him using the firearms that he had sold to them.
+Among the survivors of Margallo's last sortie was a young Lieutenant named Miguel Primo de Rivera, future dictator of Spain, who was awarded the Laureate Cross of Saint Ferdinand for his rearguard actions on that day.